marijnh/Eloquent-JavaScript/03_functions.md

 {{index "infinite loop", "stack overflow", recursion}}

 Storing this stack requires space in the computer's memory.
 When the stack grows too big, the computer will fail with a message like "out of stack space" or "too much recursion".
 The following code illustrates this by asking the computer a really hard question that causes an infinite back-and-forth between two functions.
-Rather, it _would_ be infinite, if the computer had an infinite stack.
+Or rather, it _would_ be infinite, if the computer had an infinite stack.
 As it is, we will run out of space, or "blow the stack".

 ```{test: no}
 function chicken() {